 8. When the base paint has dried squeeze paint out of the paint bottles to create lava runs around the top of the volcano.
 The girls had great fun watching the paint dribble down the volcano.
 We added a few trails of glitter paint at the end.

-9. Add some animals and bits of rock and let you’re imagination run free!
+9. Add some animals and bits of rock and let your imagination run free!